Opium Network

 mapping(address => mapping(uint256 => uint256)) private dataCache;

 A possible pattern for the development of OracleIds is to split their logic in an OracleId and an OracleSubId.
-This allows to reason more clearly on the oracle logic and enforce a better separation of concerns and single responsibility principle.
+This allows to reason more clearly on the oracle logic and enforce a better separation of concerns and .

 The OracleId is responsible for pushing data into the OracleAggregator contract by calling the OracleAggregator callback function and the OracleSubId is responsible for implementing the oracle-specific logic.
 The OracleSubId logic can be implemented using Chainlink, UMA etc..